marksav85/travel_app/README.md

 ## What date ranges can I search?

 The user can search for an furture forecars upto 1.5 years in the future.
-Historical data can also be search for up 40+ years previous.
+Historical data can also be searched for up 40+ years previous.

 ## What weather data will be displayed?